alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-01.md

 Did you get all that?
 This has more than a few options!

+Don't memorize the options!
+Instead, know that nth-child will select an element by it's index.
+Look up the options when you need them.

 ### Exercise: CSS Selectors

-practice with your CSS selectors.
+Practice with your CSS selectors.
 You need to master these.
 You may have done this exercise before, you need to do it again until you can breeze through it without stopping to think or using trial and error to get the answers!

 Seriously you need to master selectors!